The capital of Indonesia is Jakarta.

 Most of the people in Indonesia are Muslims.

 Indonesia’s constitution says the country has freedom of religion, but Muslims often receive better treatment than non-Muslims.
-In recent years, radical Muslims have attacked Christians and their churches.
+Local officials sometimes close Christian churches.
 Muslims who leave their religion to follow Christ suffer persecution from relatives, former friends, and Muslim mobs.